ineslucas/ineslucas/README.md

 🏄‍♀️ Built Surf the Job, a youth employment and upskilling focused start-up.

 🛠️ Social Impact and advocacy is at the center of my practice.
-Fell in love with creating delightful and socially conscious web experiences so transitioned into Full Stack Development and have since worked as a developer for Unbabel with the Center for Responsible AI and NYU.
+Fell in love with creating delightful and socially conscious web experiences so transitioned into Full Stack Development and have since worked as a <b>developer for Unbabel with the Center for Responsible AI and NYU on a research project</b>.

 🇪🇺 My time at the European Investment Fund was a perfect blend of creative work, project management, EU policy, Venture Capital, SME financing and how to craft stories.
 It prepared me to develop meaningful products in a structured way.